 For the first time since the death of Windows 10 Mobile, Microsoft will be releasing a new smartphone.
 It’s called the Surface Duo, and it sports a dual-screen layout.
-The phone was originally scheduled for release during the 2020 holiday season, but rumors now show it could be released as early as August 2020.
+The phone was originally scheduled for release during the 2020 holiday season, but it’s now coming much earlier.

 With unique dual-screen functionality and Google’s Android operating system under the hood, there’s plenty to be excited about.
-Here’s everything we know about it so far.
+An early morning blog post by Microsoft has revealed all of the details of the new device.
+Here’s everything you need to know about it if you’re considering buying one for yourself.

 Price and release date

 At its October 2019 Surface event in New York City, Microsoft mentioned that the Surface Duo will be released in time for the 2020 holiday season.
-Typically, that means November or December.
-But in the months since then, things have changed: The phone could ship far sooner.
+However, as of today, the Duo has now become available for pre-order at AT&T, Best Buy, and the online Microsoft Store.
+It will ship to customers starting September 10.
+It will work on AT&T, T-Mobile, and Verizon wireless networks.

 Design: Dual AMOLED screens, 360-degree hinge

-It all comes with no sacrifice to heft, as Microsoft also mentioned that Duo is just 0.19-inches thick.
+That all comes with no sacrifice to heft, as the Duo is just 0.19 inches thick.
 There are, however, thick bezels around the top of the device, so don’t expect this to be like the bezel-less Samsung Galaxy phones.
+In terms of weight, the Duo comes in at 250 grams, which is less than half a pound and similar to the iPhone 11 Pro Max.

 Finally, there is a need to address the other ports on the device.
-Not much is official in this area, but prototype versions of the Surface Duo have a fingerprint reader on the side of the device, as well as a USB-C port that supports fast charging.
-There was no headphone jack, however.
-Rumor has it that there will be no wireless charging or NFC capabilities in the Duo, either.
+The Surface Duo has a fingerprint reader on the side of the device, as well as a USB-C 3.1 port that supports fast charging.
+For cellular connectivity, you’ll find a nano-SIM and an eSIM, but be aware that the AT&T version will not support eSIM.

 The app and software experience

-The Duo uses Google’s Android 10 operating system, with a custom skin and dock or lock screen provided by the Microsoft Launcher app.
+The Duo uses Google’s Android 10 operating system, with a custom skin, dock, and lock screen provided by the Microsoft Launcher app.
+This is where the two screens and the hinge really come into play.

-Here’s where the two screens and the hinge come into play.
-Microsoft touts that this functionality has many benefits in portability and getting work done on the go.
-You’ll be able to use gestures to stack apps side by side, drag apps from one screen to the next, and span them across the screen and the hinge.
-We saw most of this in action with an emulator and the Surface Duo SDK, released by Microsoft in February 2020.
+Microsoft touts that this functionality has many benefits in mobile productivity and getting work done on the go.
+You’ll be able to use gestures on the Duo to run and stack apps side by side, drag apps from one screen to the next and span them across the screen and the hinge.
+This all isn’t possible on typical single-screen phones like the Pixel 4.

-The hinge allows it to be folded over into four different modes, just like a modern Windows 2-in-1.
-The first of these is “extended canvas,” where apps span across the hinge.
+In the software, this all means that you’ll be enjoy Android apps in various ways not possible on single-screen phones.
+These include “extended canvas,” where apps span across the hinge.
 The second is “two page,” where apps can be opened side by side.
 There’s also the “dual,” and “companion pane” modes where you’ll be able to open the Android home screen and app pane side by side, to pick your apps.

-Microsoft also has confirmed that apps will have a single-screen view by default, but can be spanned to cover both screens when the device is put into double-portrait or double-landscape layout.
+Many of Microsoft’s core Office or Microsoft 365 apps are optimized for these various modes.
+However, Microsoft confirmed that apps will have a single-screen view by default, but can be spanned to cover both screens when the device is put into double-portrait or double-landscape layout.

-As for the apps that will come installed on the device itself, Windows Central recently highlighted how some of these pre-installed stock Microsoft Android apps will take advantage of the two screens.
-These apps include the Edge browser, Microsoft’s SwiftKey keyboard, OneNote, Outlook, To-Do, and OneDrive.
+As for the apps that will come installed on the device itself, these apps include the Microsoft Edge browser, Microsoft’s SwiftKey keyboard, OneNote, Outlook, To-Do, and OneDrive.
+You’ll also find Teams, OneDrive, News, Authenticator, Bing, LinkedIn, Microsoft Solitare Collection, and the Surface Audio app.

-On top of that, we learned about some functions on the dual-screens being used for notifications.
-For instance, you’ll be able to “peek” at your calls and notifications when pulling open the top screen on the device.
+On top of that, the dual-screens can also be used for notifications.
+For instance, we saw that you’ll be able to “peek” at your calls and notifications when pulling open the top screen on the device.

 How it compares to the Surface Neo